pjakobi/my-slapd/README.md

 At last, 3 parameters are to be set in the spec file : the directory password, the root DSE, the directory first value.

 Regarding the password, a default value is provided, without encryption.
-A good idea is to leave it as is and change both the configuration and directory database password after installation, thanks to slappassword and ldapmodify (Apache Directory Studio does it perfectly as well).
+A good idea is to leave it as is and change both the configuration and directory database password after installation, thanks to `slappasswd` and `ldapmodify` (Apache Directory Studio does it perfectly as well).

 The root DSE is the "base of the Directory" : `dc=gouv,dc=fr` or `dc=google, dc=com`, etc. In these examples, the "Directory First Value" would be "gouv" or "google".

 ## Building the RPM

-Then, just run "rpmbuild -ba my-slapd.spec" in the SPECS directory.
-You should then have the rpm file built into RPMS/noarch/comtics-slapd-version.release.noarch.rpm.
+Then, just run `rpmbuild -ba my-slapd.spec` in the SPECS directory.
+You should then have the rpm file built into `RPMS/noarch/comtics-slapd-version.release.noarch.rpm`.

 ## Installing openldap
-Normally, it becomes as simple as runing "yum localinstall comtics-slapd-varsion.noarch.rpm"....
+Normally, it becomes as simple as runing `yum localinstall comtics-slapd-version.noarch.rpm`....